about

 How’s Your Energy?

-If you know me, you know that I despise the question: “How are you?”.
+If you know me, you know that I’ve never been a fan of the question: “How are you?”.
 We all have said the “I’m good” default response - even when its not true.
-When I began asking, “How’s your energy?”, it changed my life, my relationships, and my connections.

 Asking about someone’s energy adds an unexpected layer of intentionality, encouraging genuine reflection rather than autopilot responses.
 It transforms a simple “How are you?” into an opportunity for more meaningful, mindful connection.